 The lists of participating community solar projects maintained by each of the four utilities will indicate the date on which the project is expected to begin operation.
 That date is subject to change, however, and many community solar projects have experienced delays of months or years before they began operating.
 You may need to contact a community solar project directly to obtain an updated expected date of operation.

-Residential customers cannot be charged any fees or penalties to transfer a community solar subscription or end a community solar subscription contract in the event the customer moves.
+Residential customers cannot be charged any "unreasonable" fees or penalties to transfer a community solar subscription or end a community solar subscription contract in the event the customer moves.
 A utility customer’s community solar subscription will follow the customer if the customer moves within the same utility service territory.
 If you move to a residence served by another utility, your subscription will end.
 You may then subscribe to another community solar project located within that new utility service territory.

 Community solar projects are required to provide residential customers with detailed terms and conditions as well as a summary of key subscription contract provisions.
 Customers should specifically understand how long the subscription contract will last and the price of the subscription fees they will be charged.
 In addition, customers should ask whether they will be charged any fees for ending a subscription before the expiration of the subscription contract.